monsoonco/mac-dev-setup-js/README.md

 Now we have a terminal we can work with!

+### Terminal word navigation sanity
+To enable whole-word skipping while holding down alt plus the left or right arrow keys, Go to iTerm preferences > Profiles and choose your user profile.
+Then select the 'Keys' tab.

+Add the following shortcuts:
+* alt + left arrow
+* Action: send escape sequence
+* Enter the letter 'b' in the text field next to 'Esc +'

+* alt + right arrow
+* Action: send escape sequence
+* Enter 'f' in the text field next to 'Esc +'

 (Thanks to Mathias Bynens for his awesome [dotfiles](https://github.com/mathiasbynens/dotfiles).)

 ## Dotfile source control